smarter-travel-media/st-metrics/README.md

-# st-metrics
+# ST-Metrics

-Simple aspects and annotations for recording method timing information in your Spring Boot application.
+ST-Metrics is a collection of aspects and annotations for recording method timing information in your Spring Boot application.

 **WARNING** This is not production-ready software (it's not even on Maven Central yet!)